Donald Trump is famous for his late-night tweeting. Does this pattern of behaviour reduce performance during the day?

 This study meshes into a wider literature on the impact of addictive screen-based devices on the quality and quantity of sleep.
 A statistic I still can’t get my head around is that one in three babies in America have a TV in their bedroom by the age of one and spend almost two hours in front of a screen every day.
 By the age of eight, these figures have swollen, so that almost half of young children in the US have a TV in their room.
 These figures come from a study published in 2011, so lord knows what they are now.
 They will only have gone up.

 In the UK, children typically consume an average of over six hours of screen-based media every day.
 In the US, it’s probably more like seven and a half hours.
 In Canada it’s nearly eight.
 In essence, children in the developed world are spending more than half their waking lives in front of a screen.

 The impact of screens on sleep is not just a problem for young children and adolescents.
-In adults too, more screen time tends to result in less sleep, either eating into the amount of time available for kipping or, perhaps by interfering with circadian rhythm, disrupting its quality.
+In adults too, more screen time tends to result in less sleep, either eating into the amount of time available for kipping or, perhaps by slowing down the circadian rhythm, disrupting its quality.

 Measuring performance of basketball players is relatively straight-forward but someone now needs to carry out the same analysis on Donald Trump.
-There are several obvious next-day metrics that might be used to correlate with the President’s late-night tweeting: frequency of using the words “the wall”, “travel ban”, “lock her up”; probability of having a run-in with the security services, insulting a foreign leader or dignitary; number of GBU-43/B Massive Ordnance Air Blast’s dropped or, perhaps, vaginas clutched at per hour.
+There are several obvious next-day metrics that might be used to correlate with the President’s late-night tweeting: frequency of using the words “the wall”, “travel ban”, “lock her up”; probability of having a run-in with the security services, international leaders; number of GBU–43/B Massive Ordnance Air Blast’s dropped or, perhaps, vaginas grabbed at per hour.